-Insurance companies requirements of standard rigging to be replaced vary from every 7-10 years.
+Many insurance companies requirements of rigging replacement vary.
+Thats why it is always important to check with your insurance provider.
+Many insurance providers range between 7-10 years.
 This depends on how often and how far you usually sail, and whether or not you are sailing blue water.
 Most standard rigging generally has the lifespan of a decade.
 The most effective way to replace your rigging is to remove the entire mast and rigging from the vessel, this gives you the opportunity to service all the stays at the same time and make the pairs the same length.

-If any of the rigging components look damaged, cracked, or corroded, we recommend replacing them straight away to avoid any further damage from occurring.
+If any of the rigging components look damaged, cracked, or corroded, it's always prudent to seek consultation of a professional to identify if components may require replacing to avoid any further damage from occurring.

 2. How often should I have my rigging inspected?

-We recommend having your rigging inspected every 2-3 years to check all sailing components.
+It is common to have your rigging inspected every 2-3 years to check all sailing components.
 This is essential to ensure smooth and precise sailing, and the overall well-being of your boat.
-A standard rigging inspection comprises of wire and rod checks, and checks of where other components meet the other rigging.
+A standard rigging inspection comprises of wire and rod checks and checks of where other components meet the other rigging.